-The alternative of the most popular Georgian trek, which is by mine opinion even better than standard hike via Zhabeshi.
+The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 The alternative of the most popular Georgian trek, which is by mine opinion even better than a standard hike via Zhabeshi.

-This one climbs onto Zuruldi massif, descends to Tsvirmi village and then follows a new road leading to Tetnuldi ski resort, where it merges with the classic trail to Ushguli.
+This one climbs onto Zuruldi massif, descends to Tsvirmi village and then follows a new road leading to Tetnuldi ski resort, where it joins the classic trail to Ushguli.

 The main advantage of this variant is much better scenery on the first day.
 A disadvantage is a bit dull start of the day Two.